 Noticing your emotions, being aware of them, is the first challenge.
 Whenever you find yourself reacting to events, or making important trading decisions, ask yourself "how am I feeling?" and then, "how is that affecting my thinking?".
 You want to avoid being too exuberant, angry, fearful, upset, greedy and so on.

 Recognising and managing your emotions is difficult at first but after a while it will become second nature.
 If you follow the trading psychology tips we have discussed here, it will stand you in good stead to master this art.

-If you are feeling ready to start trading, or this article has provided you with some inspiration, you might be interested to know that with Admiral Markets you can trade Forex and CFDs on up to 80+ currencies, with the latest market updates and technical analysis provided for free!
+Now you are familiar with our top trading psychology tips, if you are feeling ready to start trading, you might be interested to know that with Admirals you can trade Forex CFDs 24 hours a day 5 days a week on 40+ currencies!
 Click the banner below to open your live account today:

 This material does not contain and should not be construed as containing investment advice, investment recommendations, an offer of or solicitation for any transactions in financial instruments.
 Please note that such trading analysis is not a reliable indicator for any current or future performance, as circumstances may change over time.
 Before making any investment decisions, you should seek advice from independent financial advisors to ensure you understand the risks.